How often have you wanted to say something but kept silent? How often have you wanted to showcase your art or your work, but decided not to?

 What is one small habit or behaviour you can start doing today to stop censoring yourself?
 Let me know in the comment section below.

-If you enjoyed this article, share it using the social media icons on this page.
+If you enjoyed this article, share it using the social media.